bazbt3/the_thorgon_empire/Outline.md

 ### Planet 9
 * A vaguely Earth-like planet, jointly selected for Human colonisation by a Human-Thorgon committee.
 * Terraformed.
+* Vogon-capable-formed.
+* Do not confuse with the higher-capacity Solar System 9.

 ### Thorgon
 * Where to begin…